skeeto/skeeto.github.com/_posts/2018-01-17-Debugging-Emacs-with-DTrace.markdown

 Naturally I wanted to get my hands on this stuff to try it out for myself.
 Is it really as good as they say?
-Normally I stick to Linux, but it (generally) doesn't have these Sun technologies available.
+Normally I stick to Linux, but it (generally) doesn't have these Sun technologies.
 The main reason is license incompatibility.
 Sun released its code under the [CDDL][cddl], which is incompatible with the GPL.
 Ubuntu *does* [infamously include ZFS][ubuntu], but other distributions are unwilling to take that risk.
 Porting DTrace is a serious undertaking since it's got its fingers throughout the kernel, which also makes the licensing issues even more complicated.

+(*Update Feburary 2018*: [DTrace has been released under the GPLv2][news], allowing it to be legally integrated with Linux.)

 Linux has a reputation for Not Invented Here (NIH) syndrome, and these licensing issues certainly contribute to that.
 Rather than adopt ZFS